AslanReza/Movieverse/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.
 For major changes, open an issue to discuss them first.

+## Security 🚨

+If you discover any security vulnerabilities in **Movieverse**, please review the [SECURITY.md](./SECURITY.md) file for instructions on how to report them responsibly.

 ## License 📜

 This project is licensed under the [MIT License](./LICENSE).